isi-nlp/Carmel-Repository/casc006/README.txt

     2) avoids one-syllable words, whose stress depends on context
        - only includes 6 one-syllable words (the, a, an, ...)
+       - NEW: Kevin added a few extra more

     3) assumes poetic meter is iambic (01)*
-       - only includes words with alternating stress (no 11 words like "typhoon")
+       - only includes words with alternating stress
-       - only gives rhyme info for words with stressed final syllables (...1)
+       - no "11" words (like "typhoon")
+       - however, does include "...100" words (like "angela")
+         - treated as "101" for meter purposes
+         - however, rhyme is taken from the vowel of the "1" syllable

     4) concatenates results of words in sequence, e.g.:

 	    % echo '"correct" "balloon"' | carmel -sliOQEWk 20 word2rhythm_and_rhyme.fst

 	    _eh1_k_t*Rev 0Rev _uw1_n*Rev 0Rev
 	    _eh1_k_t*Rev 0Rev 0 1